Tyronita/Fraud-Detection/README.md

 2. Go to Web App\Dataset directory on file explorer, extract creditcard.zip, and move the file creditcard.csv into the 'dataset' folder.
    This file was compressed so the repository didn't exceed Github's maximum file size limit of 100mb.

-3. In the command line (Windows) or terminal (Mac OS):
+3. Open the command line (Windows) or terminal (Mac OS)

-   * Pip install the 'virtualenv' package.
+4. Pip install the 'virtualenv' package.

-   * Navigate to the directory where you cloned the repository using "cd ...\Fraud Detection"
+5. Navigate to the directory where you cloned the repository using "cd ...\Fraud Detection"

-5. Activate the virtual environment using the command: "Web App\env\Scripts\activate".
+6. Activate the virtual environment using the command: "Web App\env\Scripts\activate".

-6. Navigate to the main 'webapp' directory using "cd Webapp".
+7. Navigate to the main 'webapp' directory using "cd Webapp".

-7. Run the program with "python app.py".
+8. Run the program with "python app.py".

-8. Wait until the url for the webapp to appear, and copy it from the command line into the browser.
+9. Wait until the url for the webapp to appear, and copy it from the command line into the browser.